 Police: Boy stabbed brother in face, neck in argument over PlayStation

-Moncks Corner police Saturday charged a 13-year-old boy with assault and battery of a high and aggravated nature in connection with the stabbing, an incident report states.
-He was taken to a Juvenile Justice holding facility pending an appearance before a Family Court judge, police said.
+The boy was charged with assault and battery of a high and aggravated nature in connection with the stabbing, an incident report states.

-Reports of a stabbing led police to Birchwood Drive in the Shannonwood subdivision about 10 p.m.
-Saturday, the report states.
-A 13-year-old boy stood outside a mobile home holding a large butcher knife in one hand and a house phone in the other, police said.
-He dropped both items as officers approached, the report states.
+A 13-year-old boy stood outside of a mobile home holding a large butcher knife and a house phone, police said.
+He dropped both items onto the ground as officers approached, the report states.

 The boy spontaneously told police that he stabbed his 14-year-old brother several times in the face and neck.
 He said he was tired of his brother bullying him, and that he needed to learn his lesson, the report states.

-The mother of the two boys had taken her wounded son to Roper St. Francis Berkeley emergency room for treatment, the report states.
+The mother of the two boys drove her wounded son to Roper Berkeley Hospital for treatment, the report states.

-The wounded brother told police he had said he didn’t want the PlayStation in his room because he was trying to clean his room.
-He said the younger brother brought the game in anyway and started swinging a knife and cutting him, the report states.
+The wounded brother told police he didn’t want the PlayStation in his room because he was trying to clean it.
+An argument over the game console escalated when his younger brother started swinging a knife and cutting him, the report states.